 Sorry today’s post is late.
 Long story short, the bathtub cracked, maintenance had to come seal it with something called “Bondo” and the pets and I had to evacuate.
-Luckily, I made this recipe last night, and since it’s a “better the next day” recipe we had something good to come home to today.
+Luckily, I made Chocolate Chip Bourbon Pecan Quick Bread last night, and since it’s a “better the next day” recipe we had something good to come home to today.

 This recipe is from one of the new used Junior League cookbooks I got for Mother’s Day.